Scottish Pub Culture

 Form a line – Make a Queue

-If you are chatting to your friend at the crucial time, you will likely be overlooked until after another thirsty customer is served.
+If you are chatting with your friend at the crucial time, you will likely be overlooked until after another thirsty customer is served.

 Pick and choose the pub YOU want

-If you are reading this, I would guess you have limited experience of Scottish Pub Culture
+If you are reading this, I would guess you have limited experience with Scottish Pub Culture.

 I suggest that these times and places are not the best venues and occasions to have a good Pub experience unless you are out for that sort of night

 At my age (3 scores and a bit) a visit to a pub that has enough room to be at the bar and a noise level that allows some good Craic is perfect.